mangeons et buvons, car demain nous mourrons !

 To answer the question, I suggest a difference exists between making lunch and cooking lunch.
 All generalizations are dangerous, even this one: “Lunches are made in the United States, and lunches are cooked in France.”

 “I often wonder why the whole world is so prone to generalise.
-Generalisations are seldom if ever true and are usually utterly inaccurate.” ― Agatha Christie,
+Generalisations are seldom if ever true and are usually utterly inaccurate.” ― Agatha Christie, Murder at the Vicarage

 Eating lunch outside the home in the United States means hamburgers, sandwiches, pizza, salad, burritos or tacos, or any number of other kinds of fast foods.
 The meals are made rather than cooked; they are put together.
 (Granted, an hamburger is cooked but the method of its preparation is correct.)